Manley12/Articles/whatisloadbalancing.md

   </ul>
 </ul>

 Many modern internet applications require the use due to the immense amount of traffic.
-By adding a load balancer to a web application you not only increase the amount of servers that support a single application, you also increase the reliably of an application due to backups and failover servers.
+By adding a load balancer to a web application you not only increase the amount of servers that support a single application, you also increase the reliably of an application due to backups and fallback servers.
+These allows for sites like Google and Amazon to have a high online time, with almost no downtime back rely on a multitude of computers.